Nyanglitch/lyric_machine/README.md

 The program will access azlyrics.com, extract the text for you and save it as a text file.
 Example: delain mothermachine

+Stuck?
+Pass 'help help' as arguments to get some explanation.

-This is the first version.
+This is the second version.
-Improvements are yet to come.
+More improvements are yet to come.